rmartide/vue-google-login/README.md

     import { LoaderPlugin } from 'vue-google-login';
 ```

-Then add the plugin to the Vue instance with the client id
+Then add the plugin to the Vue instance with the params, client_id is the only property required but you can add some optional.

 ```js